lancenacabuan/shared/README.md

 The beauty of *Theosis* is that it is a holistic transformation, involving every aspect of our being—spirit, mind, and body.
 In the evangelical context, *Theosis* is understood as a process that God initiates and completes through the gospel, empowering believers to grow in Christlikeness by the Holy Spirit.

-At the heart of this transformative journey are four foundational pillars: **Exalting our Creator**, **Emulating Christ's Character**, **Exemplifying our Calling to Holiness**, and **Embodying our Connection with Christ**.
+At the heart of this transformative journey are four foundational pillars: **Exalt**, **Emulate**, **Exemplify**, and **Embody**.
 These pillars guide believers in fulfilling their ultimate calling—to reflect the image of God as originally intended and as restored in Christ.

 ---